nabunetwork/Adaptor/README.md

 ## No hardware?
 No Problem

-NABU PC can be emulated with [MAME](https://gtamp.com/nabu/), and the standalone NABU emulator [Marduk](https://github.com/buricco/marduk)
+The NABU Personal Computer can be emulated with [MAME](https://gtamp.com/nabu/), and the standalone NABU emulator [Marduk](https://github.com/buricco/marduk)